marqdouj/dotnet.web.components.fluentui/README.md

   - `UIValuesGrid`: Displays the UIModel values as a grid.

 ## Release Notes
+- `10.0.0-rc-2.2`
+  - `UIInput`.
+    - `UIColor`.
+Default colors are now based on the new IUIModelValue. `Model.IsNullable` property instead of ``Model.IsNullableValueType`; which fixes the issue where a default (null) value was not being added to the list, even if the underlying string property was nullable.
+  - Update NuGet packages.

 - `10.0.0-rc-2.1`
   - `UIInput`.
     - `UIColor`.
 Changed default values: height:250px width:200px